Yen Falls Against Majors () | aktiencheck.de

 dpa-AFX

-CANBERA (dpa-AFX) - The Japanese yen weakened against the other major currencies in the Asian session on Friday.
+BRUSSELS (dpa-AFX) - The Japanese yen weakened against the other major currencies in the Asian session on Wednesday.

 Copyright RTT News/dpa-AFX